yummyweb/neuron-js/README.md

 const server = neuronjs.listen(5000, () => console.log(`Server running on ${5000}`))
 ```

-Check out the GitHub repository of the project to see some more examples.# neuron-js
+Check out the GitHub repository of the project to see some more examples.